 If you have any mobility concerns, be sure to ask for a room close to the elevator, or you could be in for an alarmingly lengthly walk to your room.

-Is there a language barrier in Quebec City?
+Is there a language barrier in Québec City?

 If your French language skills have escaped you, never fear!
-The Chateau's staff speak English and you won't have a problem finding your way around the town, using English.
-You may encounter some issues with random, more obscure vocabulary words (I helped an American guest order "oatmeal" at the Starbucks in the Chateau), but thank goodness for smart phones!
+The Château Frontenac staff speak English and you won't have a problem finding your way around the town, using English.
+You may encounter some issues with random, more obscure vocabulary words (I helped an American guest order "oatmeal" at the Starbucks in the Château), but thank goodness for smart phones!
 If, even better, you want to practice your rusty French skills, the Quebecois are unfailingly kind, and will let you try it out.

 I hope you enjoy the ChâteauFrontenac and gorgeous Québec City as much as we did!
 Check out the hotel's rates from Booking.com.

 This website uses marketing and tracking technologies.
 Opting out of this will opt you out of all cookies, except for those needed to run the website.
 Note that some products may not work as well without tracking cookies.Opt Out of Cookies